Stewart Enterprises

+Stewart Enterprises, Inc., a provider of funeral and cemetery services, was founded in 1910 and grew to be the second-largest company of its kind in the United States before it was acquired in 2013.

-Stewart Enterprises, Inc. was the second largest provider of funeral and cemetery services in the United States.
-The company is headquartered in Jefferson, Louisiana and employs nearly 5,400 people in 218 funeral homes and 140 cemeteries in 24 states and Puerto Rico.
+As of 1991, the year it went public, the company was headquartered in Jefferson, Louisiana, and employed nearly 5,400 people in 218 funeral homes and 140 cemeteries in 24 states and Puerto Rico.
 The company was publicly traded and listed on NASDAQ under the ticker symbol STEI.

-Frank B. Stewart, Jr. serves as chairman of the board.
-Thomas J. Crawford is president and chief executive officer.
-Thomas M. Kitchen is senior executive vice president and chief financial officer.
-In December 2013, Service Corporation International completed its previously announced acquisition of Stewart Enterprises at a $1.4 billion price.
+In December 2013, Service Corporation International acquired Stewart Enterprises for US$1.4 billion.

 History

 Stewart Enterprises was founded in New Orleans in 1910 by Albert Stewart, owner of the Acme Realty Company, when his real estate business acquired the three St. Vincent de Paul Cemeteries and the St. Vincent de Paul Marble Shop, a company that built monuments for the cemeteries.
 Stewart kept both businesses, and they flourished.
 By 1931, his sons Frank Sr. and Charles incorporated the business as the Acme Marble & Granite Co.
 In 1949, the company established Lake Lawn Park Cemetery in New Orleans and developed a large perpetual-care community mausoleum with more than 31,000 crypts.
 In 1969, under the tutelage of President Frank B. Stewart, Jr. (Albert's grandson), the company purchased the adjoining Metairie Cemetery.